 Authors who publish in this journal agree to the following terms:

 - Authors retain copyright of their work and grant the journal the right of first publication.
-The work is simultaneously licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0), which allows others to share and adapt the material, provided that appropriate credit is given to the authors and to the original publication in this journal, that the use is non-commercial, and that any derivative works are distributed under the same license.
+The work is simultaneously licensed under a Creative Commons Attribution-4.0 International (CC BY 4.0) License.
+This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
+The license allows for commercial use.

 - Authors are permitted to enter into separate, additional contractual arrangements for the non-exclusive distribution of the version of the work published in this journal (e.g., depositing it in an institutional repository or publishing it as a book chapter), provided that proper acknowledgment is given to authorship and to the initial publication in this journal.